orabi2012/wp-ubiqfy-integration/README.md

 - **Professional invoice generation** with detailed breakdowns
 - **Comprehensive audit logging** for all transactions
 - **Failed transaction retry mechanisms** with intelligent error handling
+- **Automatic key masking** so printed invoices only display the trailing half of voucher codes

 ### 🌐 **Enterprise Store Management**
 - **Comprehensive store configuration** with encrypted credential storage